By Al Adamsen | Future of Work Advisors

 When it comes to leadership in the age of Ai, automation, and continuous disruption, one belief continues to hold disproportionate sway over strategic decision-making: the faster we change the better.
 Many leadership teams – pressured by shareholders, analysts, and board members – interpret speed as a proxy for strength, decisiveness, and simply good leadership.
 Decide fast, launch fast, pivot fast, and you’ll win.
 The idea is enticing, especially in a world where technology and competitors appear to be sprinting ahead.

 Yet, as Ashley Goodall argues in his outstanding book, The Problem with Change, the rush to change quickly can often be far more destructive than constructive.
-Goodall points out that too much change, happening too fast, leaves employees disoriented, disengaged, and distrustful.
-They have little clarity about what to count on and what to expect, thus feel as though they’re standing on perpetually shifting ground (and as this Californian can attest, like many in earthquake prone areas… not a good feeling).
+Goodall points out that too much change, happening too fast, can leave employees disoriented, disengaged, and distrustful.
+Little clarity exists about what to count on and what to expect, thus it feel as though they’re standing on perpetually shifting ground (and as this Californian can attest, like many in earthquake prone areas, not a good feeling).
 With ongoing instability, energy that could be applied to innovation and performance is instead allocated to dealing with uncertainty, confusion, and doubt.

 | Fast Feels Good, Until It Doesn’t